envere/FinTrack/README.md

-# NigerianPrince
+# FinTrack by Team NigerianPrince

-## Donate your money to our Patreon to help me claim back the throne !!!
+>## Donate your money to our Patreon to help me claim back the throne !!!
+>
 >Dear Sir:
 >
 >I have been requested by the Nigerian National Petroleum Company to contact you for assistance in resolving a matter.
 The >Nigerian National Petroleum Company has recently concluded a large number of contracts for oil exploration in the sub-Sahara >region.
 The contracts have immediately produced moneys equaling US$40,000,000.
 The Nigerian National Petroleum Company is >desirous of oil exploration in other parts of the world, however, because of certain regulations of the Nigerian Government, >it is unable to move these funds to another region.